How to Write a Travelogue

 Guide to Travel Writing & Photography

 Wth the advent of camera phones, reliable mobile Internet connections and note-taking devices today, writing about your travel experience is becoming easier.
-Whether you are armed with a compact digital camera, a DSLR camera, or an iPhone, you have the ability today to come up with interesting travelogues of your adventures.
+Whether you are armed with a a DSLR camera or a smartphone camera, you have the ability today to come up with interesting travelogues of your adventures.

 However, traveling with the intent of writing a travelogue after your trip does require you to take some deliberate actions as take your trip.
 In fact, how much you can recall and the amount of detail you can write on your story will depend on how diligent you are in noting down what you experience in your trip.